Feb 5-10, 2020

 With 30 days on my visa and no itinerary in mind, I was in no rush to do anything except to chill in Mae Sot.
 First thing was to look for a place to stay.
 The cheapest option, California Maesot House (B171) was full.
 I proposed a barter deal with the town's newest and grandest hotel, Teak Hotel, but management was not interested (owners usually accept my offer, but my offer didn't even reach the owners).
 I was even thinking that if I don't get a deal, I'd go straight to Bangkok where a hotel owner who has since become a friend, gave a standing offer to let me stay there.

-Fortunately, Sleep Nest Hostel accepted my offer in exchange for a few night's stay.
-I jived well with the owner and his mother, who were both hands-on.
+Fortunately, Nut, owner and manager of Sleep Nest Hostel accepted my offer in exchange for a few night's stay.
+I jived well with him and his mother, who were both hands-on.
 They were just amazing!
 It's a hipster-ish hotel and attracts young backpackers.
 It was a perfect set-up.
 There was an open-air veranda that opens up to the street, a work area fronting a glass wall looking out to the street, comfortable bunk beds in an a/c dorm room, and all-day coffee/snacks.
 It was so chill I could have lived there.
+Thank you, Nut !!!

 Equally, I jived well with my fellow travelers who came from many walks of life - cavers, chef, English teachers, seekers, etc. They were interesting as they were varied.
 I met just about everyone including a former school principal who offered me a teaching job!
 I taught free/donation-based yoga daily at 8am.
 Even the owner's Mom, who was in her mid-50s, joined me rope-skipping on my cardio routine.
 It felt like my good 'ol days again as the excitement of travel is once again rekindled.
 Since I stayed a few days longer than most, I saw all of them come and go.
 I've bonded with most of them so there was always that bittersweet goodbye.